amannnx0/Youtube_video_downloader/README.md

 2.Option to download the video/audio of a whole playlist 3.Option to chooce the video quality for download

 We are looking forward to improve the project.
-Any suggestion in welcome.
+Any suggestion is welcome.
 Thank You